metagov/gateway/docs/installation.rst

 2. Click “Create New App” and select "From an app manifest"
 3. Paste in the `manifest.yaml file <https://github.com/metagov/metagov-prototype/blob/master/metagov/metagov/plugins/slack/manifest.yaml>`_.
 Replace ``$METAGOV_SERVER`` with the URL for your Metagov server under ``redirect_urls`` and ``request_url``.
 Optional: adjust scopes, events, and bot name as desired.
 4. Click “Manage Distribution”->”Activate Public Distribution.”
 This step is necessary if you want your app to be installable to multiple Slack workspaces.
-5. In your Django app's ``settings.py`` file, fill in the Slack values in ``METAGOV_SETTINGS`` with the App ID, Client ID, Client Secret, and Signing Secret.
+5. In your Django app's ``.env`` file, set the values for Slack's App ID, Client ID, Client Secret, and Signing Secret.
 6. In the Slack app management page, verify the URLs for the OAuth callback, the Events Subscription Request URL, and the Interactivity Request URL.

 Discord